opulo-inc/docs/docs/openpnp/v3/vision-pipeline-adjustment/4-nozzle-calibration-pipeline.md

 1. Check the output of the `mask` stage.
 This stage blacks out unnecessary parts of the image to reduce false detections.
 This reduces the chance that the pipeline will find a different circle in the image and detect it as the homing fiducial.
 Click on this stage to view and adjust its `diameter` settings.

     * A diameter too large could allow other potential circles into the image and could be erroneously detected by the pipeline.
-A diameter too small could potentially mask out the actual homing fiducial.
+A diameter too small could potentially mask out the actual homing fiducial.<br/><br/>
     ![](images/circular-symmetry-mask.webp)

 1. Check the output of the `cir` stage of the pipeline.
 This stage looks for circular symmetry in the image, and outputs a colored heatmap showing where it thinks the center of circular symmetry is.
 The goal is to have this stage put the brightest, most yellow point of the heatmap in the center of the homing fiducial.
 Click on this stage to view its settings.

     * If OpenPnP detects circular symmetry, you will see a line similar to: `Circle [x=639.5, y=361.5, diameter=78.0, score=133.06040353848752]` in the field in the bottom right of the window.
-This means OpenPnP found circular symmetry, and it tells you about the circle that it found.
+This means OpenPnP found circular symmetry, and it tells you about the circle that it found.<br/><br/>
     ![](images/circular-symmetry-pipeline.webp)

     * If no circles are detected, adjust the max diameter circle so that it can find larger ones.
 Increasing the value for `maxDiameter` will tell the stage to accept circles of a larger diameter.